adammwaniki/adammwaniki/README.md

 ## What I Do 🛠️

+Design for Disability!

+Where possible I do my best to apply the principles of being considerate while implementing systemic approach.

-I build resilient backend systems.
+I use this to build resilient backend systems.

-I craft user-friendly web applications.
+I also craft user-friendly web applications.

-I design systems, APIs and sometimes I even write poems.
+I design systems, APIs and tell stories.

-### I am learning...
+## I am learning...

 <!--
 **adammwaniki/adammwaniki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.